Analysis | How politically damaging were Biden’s comments about closing down the oil industry?

 Now Trump may have something stronger to work with.

 Still, Biden saying he would close down the oil industry in a national presidential debate may not be the gold nugget Trump is looking for.
-As The Post’s climate team reports, fossil fuels that Biden wants to stop giving federal subsidies to are a major contributor of climate change.
+As The Washington Post’s climate team reports, fossil fuels that Biden wants to stop giving federal subsidies to are a major contributor of climate change.
 Americans’ anxieties about climate change are high.
 Wildfires, hurricanes, floods, derechos in Iowa are all giving more attention to scientists’ warnings that in about a decade, without action, the planet will be irreversibly, catastrophically damaged.

 A 2019 Washington Post and Kaiser Family Foundation poll found that two-thirds of Americans say Trump is doing too little on climate change, and about half said action is urgently needed in the next decade.
 That’s consistent with what Biden regularly says. (“Global warming is an existential threat to humanity,” he said Thursday.
-“We have a moral obligation to do with it.
+“We have a moral obligation to deal with it.
 And we’re told by all the leading scientists in the world we don’t have much time.”)

 Americans’ climate concerns have continued throughout the pandemic.
-An October Pew Research Center survey found that 68 percent of voters said climate change is a very or somewhat important factor in their decision on who to vote for.
+An October Pew Research Center survey found that 68 percent of voters said climate change is a very or somewhat important factor in their decision on whom to vote for.

-Perhaps even more so than any other campaign issue, the contrast between Biden and Trump on climate change is stark.
+On climate change, perhaps even more so than any other campaign issue, the contrast between Biden and Trump is stark.
 Biden has put together a climate plan to transition America to clean energy by 2050.
 Trump has been one of the most anti-climate-change presidents ever, describing it as a “hoax” and pulling out of a major international agreement to lower emissions.
 Some Republican strategists have been worrying in recent years that their party could lose voters if they don’t turn around on this issue quickly.

 But both candidates are insulated somewhat by partisanship.
 That Pew survey found climate change ranks as very important for 68 percent of Biden voters.
 It ranks last in importance for most Trump voters.
 To the extent Trump bashes Biden on his oil comments, he may just be speaking to his own supporters already.
 And the same goes for Biden as he talks about dealing with climate change.